RowanConnaughton/face-detect-api/README.md

 When you clone the repository run npm i to install dependencies and npm start to start the server.

-You will also need to set up a database.
+You will also need to set up a database and add a Clarifai API key to the image controller.